Skip links

 Total VC exits

-2022 is a very special year for the UAE's ecosystem – for the first time the country emerged as a top-1 country for venture capital financing in the MENA region, as companies based in the Emirates raised $699 million in the first half of 2022.
+2022 was a very special year for the UAE's ecosystem – for the first time the country emerged as a TOP-1 country for venture capital financing in the MENA region.
+2024 reaffirmed the UAE's position as a regional leader – the country retained its top spot in MENA by deal volume (31% of all regional VC deals).

 The Dubai Chamber of Digital Economy projects that the country’s digital economy will reach a value of US$ 140 billion by 2031, with Dubai-based startups playing a crucial role in achieving this goal.

-Speaking of the top-funded businesses, crypto, foodtech, e-commerce, fintech could be defined as the most funded spheres.
+Speaking of the top-funded businesses, crypto, climate tech, e-commerce, fintech could be defined as the most funded spheres.

 E-commerce: E-commerce continues to be a thriving sector in the UAE, attracting significant funding.
 The country has a tech-savvy population and a strong appetite for online shopping, creating opportunities for e-commerce startups.
-From online marketplaces and fashion platforms to electronics retailers and niche e-commerce ventures, companies in this sector have received substantial investments to fuel their growth and expand their market presence.
-Notable startups: Weee!, Cartlow.
+However, funding has become more selective, with investors favoring logistics enablers and recommerce platforms over traditional marketplaces.
+Notable startups: Cartlow, Tabby (a BNPL unicorn that expanded regionally).

 Fintech: Startups focusing on digital payments, mobile banking, peer-to-peer lending, robo-advisory services are very popular in the UAE.
 The UAE's government and financial institutions have also been proactive in supporting fintech startups through regulatory initiatives and dedicated funding programs.
-Notable startups: zenda, Pyypl, Pluto.
+Notable startups: zenda, Pyypl, Pluto, Tabby, Baraka, NymCard.

 What industries in the UAE do you find the most promising?